 Robert F. Smith '85

 Robert F. Smith ‘85 is an engineer, innovator, investor and active philanthropist.
 He is also the Founder, Chairman and CEO of Vista Equity Partners.
 He earned a bachelor’s degree in chemical engineering from Cornell’s College of Engineering and has continued to support the university throughout his professional career.
-Smith recalls his time during his undergraduate career fondly, sharing that, “Cornell was such a wonderful experience in a fundamental time in my life,” and added, “Cornell believes in rigor.
+During a fireside chat with Lance R. Collins, the former Joseph Silbert Dean of Engineering, Smith recalls fondly that, “Cornell was such a wonderful experience in a fundamental time in my life,” and added, “Cornell believes in rigor.
 We bring a different degree of rigor.”
 His experience as an engineering student helped him to learn the work ethic and competitive drive he would need to succeed.
 These Cornellian characteristics remain with him today.
 Smith further echoed the importance of these characteristics stating, “I would choose a Cornell engineer over any other student.”
 As an undergraduate, he explained his studies taught him “the importance of sticking with problems and thinking them through.”

 A Proud Cornellian’s Continued Support

-A member of the Cornell Engineering College Council, Smith was the recipient of Cornell Engineering’s Distinguished Alumni award in April 2020, which recognizes alumni who have broken traditional boundaries to transform society, and whose professional accomplishments bring distinction to the college.
+A member of the Cornell Engineering College Council, Smith was the 2020 recipient of Cornell Engineering’s Distinguished Alumni Award, which recognizes alumni who have broken traditional boundaries to transform society, and whose professional accomplishments bring distinction to the college.
+He was also one of three Cornellians recognized by TIME Magazine’s list of the 100 “Most Influential People” of 2020.
 In 2017, he was named Cornell’s Entrepreneur of the Year, an award that honors a Cornellian who exemplifies entrepreneurial achievement, community service and high ethical standards.
-Smith is also a member of the Cornell Tech Board of Overseers, who serve as the primary governance group for Cornell Tech and a subsidiary body of the Cornell University Board of Trustees.
+Smith is also a member of the Cornell Tech Council, who serve as the primary governance group for Cornell Tech and a subsidiary body of the Cornell University Board of Trustees.

 According to Smith, the success he found after graduating with a degree from Cornell’s engineering program helped inspire the gift.
 His hope was that the gift would make the same experience available to a more diverse group of students.
 He stated, “My direct intention here is to work directly with Cornell Tech and Cornell Engineering, in New York City and in Ithaca, to create direct on-ramps for African-Americans and young women to enter tech so that they can help lead us into the fourth industrial revolution.”
-To honor Smith for the generous gift, the School was later renamed “Robert Frederick Smith School of Chemical and Biomolecular Engineering,” and the Robert Frederick Smith Tech Scholars Program, spanning Cornell Engineering and Cornell Tech, was established.
+To honor Smith for the generous gift, the School was later renamed “Robert Frederick Smith School of Chemical and Biomolecular Engineering,” as well as the Robert Frederick Smith Tech Scholars Program, spanning Cornell Engineering and Cornell Tech.

 Career and Philanthropy